-Installation Methods Heating and Cooling (Heating Shown) Note: Primary Secondary Piping is NOT supported on this chiller.
-A buffer tank must be used for floor heating.
+Installation Methods Heating and Cooling (Heating Shown) Note: Primary Secondary Piping or Closely Spaced Tees are NOT supported recommended for use with this chiller.
+A buffer tank must be used for radiant heating.
+An "additional volume" tank must be used when there is less than 15 gallons of total system fluid volume.

-- Minimum pipe size should be no less than 1", CPVC or Oxygen Barrier PEX, reverse return piping is preferable to eliminate balancing valves or pressure regulators.
+- 1. Minimum pipe size should be no less than 1", CPVC or Oxygen Barrier PEX, reverse return piping is preferable to eliminate balancing valves or pressure regulators.
 The installer should calculate the pipe and fitting resistance to determine the head pressure.
 See the examples on the following pages, maximum water flow for the CX34 is 6 gpm, design flow is 4.8 gpm.
 If necessary, a second PWM pump may be added to the loop and controlled by the CX34.
 The second water pump connections are always in parallel with the internal pump. - 2.
 The loop example above is designed with wild coils.
 Water flows through the coil at all times, if there is a call for heating or cooling the FCU controls will turn the fan on. - 3.
 An air discharge valve should be installed at the top of the circulation system if possible for easy air discharge.
 As an alternative an automatic/manual air vent can be used inline before the pumps. - 4.
-Always install a water filter or wye strainer on the supply pipe to the chiller to prevent blockage of the heat exchanger.
+Always install a water filter or wye strainer on the supply pipe to the chiller to prevent blockage of the heat exchanger. - 5.
+Do not use CPVC if glycol percentage will be above 25%.